 Also known as functional alcoholics, these people do not drink much during the day.
 They drink moderately, just enough to keep their cravings under control.
 With that, they can also stop the withdrawal symptoms of alcohol use.

-In some cases, high-functioning alcoholics simply don’t drink in the day.
+In some cases, high-functioning alcoholics simply don’t drink during the day.
 Instead, they drown themselves in alcohol at night or on weekends.
 This way, they can keep their alcoholism secret from everyone.

 It might not look like it is a problem, but functional alcoholics are alcoholics just the same.
 They have an addiction that makes them drink compulsively even when they realize its negative consequences.